3saster/fullscrn_huds/readme.txt

 > Version 5.X.X (XXX XX, 2019)
-  NOTE: Now requires GZDoom 4.2.0 (or higher), but also works with LZDoom 3.8.3 (or higher) [ALL] Level stats: Added two new fonts ("Smallfont" and "Status Report") [ALL] Level stats: Interpolation added
+  NOTE: Now requires GZDoom 4.2.0 (or higher), but also works with LZDoom 3.8.3 (or higher) [ALL] Level stats: Three main fonts to choose from now - "Default", "Console Font" and "Smallfont" (new) [ALL] Level stats: Interpolation added
-  [ALL] Level stats: Fixed incorrect stats order in bottom-right corner [HARMONY] Ammo Counters work correctly now
+  [ALL] Level stats: Realignments for all font types [ALL] Level stats: Fixed incorrect stats order in bottom-right corner [HARMONY] Ammo counters now work correctly

 > Version 5.0.1 (Sep 6, 2019)
   [ALL] Level stats: Added option to change stats font.
 5 choices available (default: font from 4.x releases)